forgewarden/cantina_band/README.md

 # Cantina Band

-Cantina Band is a Discord bot that allows users to stream music to their current voice channel.
+Cantina Band is a Discord bot that allows users to stream music from their local library to their current voice channel.

 Music is pulled from a provided local directory.
 Songs should be in `.dca` format.